-Imagine what it would feel like to hike up or down a slope covered in marbles.
-That is what it feels like to hike along scree.
+Imagine what it would feel like to hike up or down a hillside or slope covered in marbles.
+That is what it feels like to hike on scree.

 The cause of scree and talus is periodic rockfall from adjacent cliff faces.
 Water gets in cracks, freezes, expands and breaks down the rock, which falls in smaller pieces that create a slope or gully full of rock pieces.
-Some of these rockfalls knock other rocks below loose, which can cause a full-scale rock slide that can be quite destructive – and loud.
+Some of these rockfalls knock other rocks loose, which can cause a full-scale rockslide that can be quite destructive – and loud.

 Scree is common in loose gullies.
 Unfortunately, gullies are often the best way to get up to a saddle between two higher points or to a ridge.
 At least gullies have sides that might give you handholds – I will always look for that when ascending or descending a gully.